Dutch Oven Whole Chicken

 Time needed: 1 hour and 30 minutes

-1. Preheat the oven.
+- Preheat the oven.

 Remove the chicken from the refrigerator 30 minutes before cooking.
 Preheat oven to 375ยฐF and grease the bottom of the dutch oven with olive oil.
-Add the potatoes and carrots to the dutch oven.ย A dutch oven with uncooked chopped potatoes and carrots.
+Add the potatoes and carrots to the dutch oven.ย

-2. Mix the seasoning.
+- Mix the seasoning.

 In a small bowl, whisk together the olive oil and spices.
-A small glass bowl with olive oil and seasoning whisked together, with a whisk in the bowl.

-3. Prep the chicken.
+- Prep the chicken.

 Prepare the whole chicken by patting dry with a paper towel, and making sure the giblets are removed from the cavity and discarded.
 Stuff the chicken cavity with the celery pieces, butter, and onion.

 Use a piece of kitchen twine to tie the drumsticks together, and place the chicken on top of the potatoes in the dutch oven.
-Drizzle the oil seasoning mixture over the chicken and use your hands to rub it all over the chicken until evenly coated.ย
+Drizzle the oil seasoning mixture over the chicken and use your hands to rub it all over the chicken until evenly coated.ย - Bake the chicken.

 Place the lid on the dutch oven and place the chicken on the middle rack in the oven.
 Bake in the preheated oven for 60 minutes, then remove the lid of the dutch oven and roast for an additional 20-30 minutes.
-A dutch oven full of cooked carrots, celery, and potatoes with a roasted chicken on top, rubbed with olive oil, herbs, and spices before being served.

-5. Make sure it’s cooked through.
+- Make sure it’s cooked through.

-Make sure the chicken has finished cooking by using a meat thermometer to check that the chicken has reached an internal temperature of 165ยฐF in the innermost part of the thigh, and that the juices are running clear.ย Let the chicken rest for 15 minutes before carving, then serve.ย A fork lifting a piece of roasted chicken with caramelized skin and herbs above a plate with a chicken breast, potatoes, and carrots topped with chopped chives.
+Make sure the chicken has finished cooking by using a meat thermometer to check that the chicken has reached an internal temperature of 165ยฐF in the innermost part of the thigh, and that the juices are running clear.ย Let the chicken rest for 15 minutes before carving, then serve.ย

 Recipe Variations

-• For an even more flavorful chicken, you can try using something like this Compound Butter which uses roasted garlic and herbs.
+- For an even more flavorful chicken, you can try using something like this Compound Butter which uses roasted garlic and herbs.
 Use a spoon to gently loosen the skin of the bird on the chicken breast, then use your hands to evenly distribute the butter under the skin.
 It will melt and add moisture to the meat as the chicken roasts.
-Be careful not to break the skin.ย
+Be careful not to break the skin.

-• Make this dutch oven roast chicken spicy by adding a pinch of cayenne pepper or hot sauce to the spice mixture.ย
+- Make this dutch oven roast chicken spicy by adding a pinch of cayenne pepper or hot sauce to the spice mixture.

-• Add other veggies in with the potatoes like chopped parsnips, turnips, or Brussel sprouts.
+- Add other veggies in with the potatoes like chopped parsnips, turnips, or Brussel sprouts.
 This recipe works well with root vegetables.
-Or make my Roasted Vegetables on the side.ย
+Or make my Roasted Vegetables on the side.

-• For additional flavor, top the chicken with fresh herbs before serving like fresh thyme or fresh parsley.
-Or use lemon wedges and thyme springs in the stuffing.ย
+- For additional flavor, top the chicken with fresh herbs before serving like fresh thyme or fresh parsley.
+Or use lemon wedges and thyme springs in the stuffing.

 Recipe Tip!
 You don’t have to tie the drumsticks together, but I find that it makes it easier to hold everything that was stuffed into the cavity of the bird in place when cooking.